When To Call a Doctor

 If you think you have

-Achilles tendinopathy, rest your lower leg and foot
+Achilles tendinopathy and you have mild symptoms, rest your lower leg and foot

 constant pain in your Achilles tendon, call your doctor.